-Nevada Revised Statute § 200.368 defines statutory sexual seduction (also called statutory rape) as penetrative sex with a person under the age of 16.
-Nevada also has a “close-in-age exception” that permits 17- and 18-year-olds to have sex with minors less than four years younger than them.
+That said, Nevada also has a “close-in-age exception” that permits 17- and 18-year-olds to have consensual penetrative sex with minors less than four years younger than them.

 - Potential defenses to statutory rape are that you were falsely accused, the alleged victim was old enough to consent, or that no penetrative sex occurred.
-It is not a defense that the sex was consensual or that the minor initiated the sex.

-Age of defendant | Nevada sentence for statutory rape |
+Age of Defendant | Nevada Sentence for Statutory Rape |

 21 or older | Category B felony: